-9 Essential Tips for Researching Your Next Content Campaign
+Essential Tips and Tools for Researching Your Next Content Campaign

 Coming up with a steady stream of ideas is par for the course for content and demand gen marketers.

-Smart marketers gotta do research.
-And there are a lot of different methods and starting points to conduct the research.
+Smart marketers always do research and there are many different methods and starting points to conduct the research.

 Before you embark on your next content campaign, get a handle on what’s working well right now.